moonpay/data-science-challenge/README.md

   </p>
 </div>

-# Takehome Test (Data Science)
+#Takehome Test (Data Science)

-Below are some JSON profiles representing fictional customers from an e-commerce company.
-The profiles contain information about the customer, their orders, their transactions, what payment methods they used and whether the customer is fraudulent or not.
+## Data

+In the data directory, you will find 3 separate csv files which contain some fictional data, as follows:
+- transactions.csv - card transactions data, including transaction amounts, merchant information and whether the transaction is marked as fraudulent or not
+- customers.csv - customer data, including name, date of birth, address and some demographic information
+- transaction_customers.csv - mapping of transactions and customers

-Your task is to:
+## Your task is to

-- Transform the JSON profiles into a dataframe of feature vectors.
-- Provide exploratory analysis of the dataset, and to summarise and explain the key trends in the data, explaining which factors appear to be most important in predicting fraud.
+- Provide exploratory analysis of the datasets - summarise and explain the key trends seen in the data, which factors appear to be most important in predicting fraud
-- Construct a model to predict if a customer is fraudulent based on their profile.
+- Perform relevant feature engineering and construct a model (or multiple models, if you want) to predict if a transaction is fraudulent or not
-- Report on the models success and show what features are most important in that model.
+- Report on the model performance and show what features are most important in that model.
+Describe, high level, how would your model be used in a production setting

 Please use Python for this exercise.
 You can use whatever external software libraries you think are appropriate.

-We're looking for
+## We're looking for
+- High quality analysis and modelling
 - Readable code
-- High quality analysis
-- Clear explanations of the analysis and conclusions
+- Clear explanations of the analysis and conclusions you reached

-**Please don't spend more than 3-4 hours on this task**.
-You may find that there are more aspects of the data that you can't realistically investigate in that time, and that's fine.
-If that is the case, please just describe what your next steps might be if there were more time allocated to the task.
+Please don't spend more than 3-4 hours on this task.
+You will not be judged on model performance, but rather on your approach on solving the problem.
+If there are aspects of the data that you can’t investigate in the given time, mention them as next steps for improvement at the end.

+## Submitting your solution
+Once you've completed the test, please compress your files (via zip or tar) and return them as a link or email attachment in reply to your test invite.

+Once we receive it, a member of our team will review and we'll get back to you as soon as possible.

+Thanks!